thomruns/NexterTKD/README.md

 Styling for the Homes section, which consists of a complex grid of cards w images, descriptions utilizing both CSS grid and flexbox.

 ## Branch Gallery
-Styling for a complex image gallery, featuring images of different sizes and orientations, using CSS grid
+Styling for a complex image gallery, featuring 14 images of different size and orientation, using a CSS grid of 8 columns/7 rows.
+Note that height property and object-fit:cover property are required on the images to make this work.